 Color of Rug

-When making color decisions, we generally recommend making the area rug decision first, before the other aspects of the room are selected.
-Once you decide on the oriental rug, then the wall color, window treatment, fabrics and furnishings can fall into place.
-However, in cases where this is not possible, paint samples, fabric swatches, pillows and furniture styles will all be needed with you as you look at different rugs.
-If you have fairly neutral colors in these samples, then a bolder color for the area rug will probably work well.
+We recommend making the area rug decision before the other aspects of the room are selected.
+Once you decide on the rug, then the wall color, window treatment, fabrics and furnishings fall into place.
+However, in cases where this is not possible, paint samples, fabric swatches, pillows and furniture styles might be needed with you as you look at different rugs.
+If you have fairly neutral colors in these samples, then a bolder color for the area rug will likely work well.
 We always strive to find “ready-made” rugs with your colors but in any case were that is not possible we do custom rugs very well and make that process easy for you.

 Contact us .. and visit us in our Gallery Style Showroom at 127th and Metcalf Avenue Overland Park, KS… we are good at coordinating colors!